n-r-w/knowledgegraph-mcp/README.md

 # KnowledgeGraph MCP Server

-A simple way to give Claude persistent memory across conversations.
-This server lets Claude remember information about you, your projects, and your preferences using a local knowledge graph.
+A simple way to give LLMs persistent memory across conversations.
+This server lets Claude or vscode remember information about you, your projects, and your preferences using a knowledge graph.

+Key Features:
+- **Multiple Storage Backends**: PostgreSQL (recommended) or SQLite (local file)
+- **Project Separation**: Keep different projects isolated (auto-detected using prompts)
+- **Better Search**: Find information with fuzzy search and pagination

 ## Complete Setup Guide